 Solving problems associated with sustainable development is not just about changing the behaviour of individual actors, businesses and communities, but about seeking new ways of thinking about systems, neighbours and holistic planning.
 While individual stakeholders may make the ultimate decisions on-the-ground, others play an active role in creating the context that enables (or inhibits) sustainable development.
 Consequently, sustainable development extension is about engaging stakeholders (including national and regional agencies and government, science, business, and the requisite public interest groups) in the process of learning and adaptive management and about negotiating how to move forward in a complex world, where we do not have all the information.
+This engagement is important because when considering complex and often unfamiliar goods (e.g. ecosystem services), our community and individual preferences and values can be thought of as emergent – needing to be formed through some sort of deliberation and learning process.
 Key to this move is the development of platforms for dialogue and negotiation to occur between and across different stakeholder groups.
 The links below are concerned with improving opportunities and techniques for dialogic interaction.
-For more intractable cases a subsequent section provides links to material which can help with conflict management.
+For more intractable cases a subsequent page provides links to material which can help with conflict management.

 Learning together to manage together

 This 2005 book is an output from the EC-funded project – Harmonizing collaborative planning.
 It outlines how to operationalise social learning for water management issues, highlighting that social learning is based on dialogue.
 It sets out to explain why it makes more sense to be more ambitious with participatory process than just informing and consulting.
 It also helps outline the know how required for a successful social learning process.